fahad4058/DT-Programming-Challange/README.md

 -programming_challange.ipynb contains complete step by step walkthrough through the tasks for better understanding and recollection.

--programming_challangev2.ipynb is the organized version which referrs specifically to the tasks and their results.
+-programming_challangev2.ipynb is the optimized version which referrs specifically to the tasks and their results.

 ## Daimler Trucks - Truck Analytics : Data Analytics Programming Challange